Dynamic Heatmaps—The New eCommerce Data Gathering Tool

-E-commerce is a pure service business that demands utmost precision, patience, and persistence to survive the industry’s ever growing competition.
-The goal is not just to help shoppers find good products, but also provide an exceptional customer experience that converts them into repeat buyers.
+eCommerce is a pure service business that demands utmost precision, patience, and persistence to survive the industry’s ever-growing competition.
+The goal is to help shoppers find good products and provide an exceptional customer experience that converts them into repeat buyers.

 This is where heatmaps come into play.

 What are heatmaps?

 Heatmaps serve as one of the best qualitative tools to collect relevant customer data, especially in terms of understanding their actual behavior across your web platform.

 Think of heatmaps as X-Ray films.
 They show a detailed picture (in the form of graphical representation) of how users interact with your site or store.
 You can observe how far users scroll, where they click the most, and the products or pages they like or dislike.

 Such data is precisely what you need to make your platform more user-friendly, drive more traffic, and improve your conversion optimization strategies.